LavanyaUmapathi01/Web-Development/README.md

 🛎️ Services: Information about the services provided.
 🛏️ Rooms: Details about available rooms or offerings.
 🖼️ Gallery: A visual showcase of images related to the website's content.

-💻 Technologies Used
+💻 Technologies Used:

+!!
 HTML: For structuring the content.
+!!
 CSS: For styling and layout, using a framework for enhanced design (e.g., Bootstrap, Tailwind CSS).
+!!
 JavaScript: For interactive elements (if applicable).

 📂 Folder Structure
 bash
 Copy code